 Treatments for Moderate to Severe TBIs

 Moderate to severe TBIs are more complicated.
 It’s rare for individuals who have experienced these injuries to recover fully.
 Most of the time, these individuals experience mild to severe symptoms for the remainder of their lives.
+In cases of medical mistakes resulting in brain injury, our team of medical malpractice lawyers in Louisville have seen victims suffer with lifelong disability.

 There are, however, several treatment options that can help these individuals manage their symptoms.
 These treatments include, but are not limited to, the following: